juerslab/maker-auto_gradient_equilibration/README.md

 # Auto Gradient Equilibration
 This project aims to simplify the equilibration of macromolecular crystals to new solutions, by minimizing the pipetting required.
 Crystals are placed into a small (~40 µL) reservoir and the reservoir solution is automatically changed over time at a user-defined rate.
+Crystal can be left for slow, gentle solution exchange while other work is being done in the laboratory.

 The project uses an open source syringe pumping system located here:  https://github.com/pachterlab/poseidon